Boko Haram kills two as military says group 'defeated'

 "They have indeed been pushed out of Sambisa.
 They have relocated their camps to Dubur and Yuwe on the rear fringes of Sambisa."

+Similarly, the military has been asked why it needs 12 Super Tucano A-29 ground aircraft from the United States if the militants are scattered and on the run.

+The air force said last month the aircraft were required "to consolidate on successes recorded so far."

-But the source said troops remained cautious about hunting down Boko Haram factional leader Abubakar Shekau, as he was using hostages as human shields.
+The security source said troops on the ground remained cautious about hunting down Boko Haram factional leader Abubakar Shekau, as he was using hostages as human shields.

 They include some of the schoolgirls abducted from the Borno town of Chibok in April 2014 and female police officers seized in an ambush last year.